 In this article, we go over the different types of resistance bands (and which is best), the benefits of resistance bands, and the many ways for how to use resistance bands.

-Are you looking into purchasing a set of resistance bands and you are wondering what benefits they can offer you?
+Are you looking into purchasing a set of resistance bands and you are wondering "what are the benefits of resistance bands?"

 Do you already have a set of bands and you want to know how you can use them in your training regiment?

 Great news.
 You’ve landed in the right place.
-We've got answers and examples.
+We've got answers and we've got examples.

 Whether you are interested in purchasing resistance bands or you already have them, you on the right track, because resistance bands offer numerous benefits and they can be used in so many ways.